Blaydon Races

-"Blaydon Races" (Roud #3511) is a Geordie folk song written in the 19th century by Geordie Ridley, in a style deriving from music hall.
-It is frequently sung by supporters of Newcastle United Football Club, Newcastle Falcons rugby club, and Durham County Cricket Club.
+"Blaydon Races" (Roud #3511) is a Geordie folk song of 1862, with lyric by George Ridley written in a style deriving from music hall.
+It celebrates the horse races held at Blaydon in North East England that year, although mostly composed in advance of the event.
+The words were inspired by the American ballad "On the Road to Brighton" (in Massachusetts), to the tune of which they are set.
+The song has become a local anthem, and is frequently sung by supporters of Newcastle United Football Club, Newcastle Falcons rugby club, and Durham County Cricket Club.